kenxle/jupyter-plotly-xlsx-polar-graphing/README.md

 3. Start Jupyter Notebook and open Radial Graphing.ipynb
 4. Run each code block in order
 5. Export images or screencap

+# The Sheets
+"Ratings" allows you to create the ratings for each of your criteria.
+The number of criteria is flexible and the graph will adjust automatically.

+"Overlays" allows you specify which sets you want overlaid.
+Use the excel row number to specify overlays.
+You can overlay any number of graphs by continuing to add row numbers in the Overlays tab.
+Each row generates a new graph, each column adds a rating set to that rows set of overlays.

+# Settings